Gouda - Bits and Bobs

 See more information below.

 The original factory of R. H. and S. L. Plant Ltd. Tuscan China Works, Longton, Staffordshire, England, probably dates back to the mid 18th century.
 The business was formed into a limited company in 1915.
 Many members of the Plant family were involved in potteries.
 Factories had various names.
 For example, in the Tuscan Works, the partner proprietors were R. H. Plant and his brother.
 Running under the aegis of the Plant family, with S. L. Plant and his son (F. S. Plant) directing the sales department, while the two brothers H. J. and A. E. Plant were in charge of the production side.
 A James Plant factory was actually taken over by Grimwades.
 James Plant Senior died in 1931 and James Plant Junior took over.
 As you can see a very family involved business.
-The Gouda style, matte glaze decors were probably by a designer called Thorley.
-They were produced at the Brook Street Factory in Hanley, Stoke-on-Trent.
+The Gouda style, matte glaze decors were possibly by a designer called Thomas Thorley who worked with Edward Banks.
+Production was at the Brook Street Factory in Hanley, Stoke-on-Trent.

 Left - an original PZH vase from the MuseumgoudA in Gouda.
 It is in the 'Matapan' decor.